 J. Herbin, a company in Paris that dates back to 1670 with its ink production commencing 1700.
-Today, the company is part of the Clairefontaine, the stationery company in France where the inks are manufactured.
-Herbin is the oldest name in writing ink in the world.
-J. Herbin uses all natural dyes in their fountain pen inks.
-The ink is known for smooth flow and tests indicate the ink has a neutral pH, so it is a safe choice for all fountain pens.
+It is the oldest name of writing inks in the world.
+Today, the company is part of Clairefontaine, the stationery company in France.
+Herbin uses natural dyes in their fountain pen inks which are known for smooth flow and a neutral pH, so it is a safe choice for all fountain pens.

 The famous violet ink was the colour used by students in France during the Third Republic: 1870 to 1940.
-Herbin even developed a special blank ink just for noted french author, Victor Hugo.
+Herbin even developed a special black ink for the noted author, Victor Hugo.

-The fountain pen ink is available in 17 beautiful colors.
+In August 2022 the box listed 32 colours.
 There are even more colours in cartridge (universal style).
 Some of the colours I have found to be too delicate -- I tend to lean towards bold vibrant colour of ink, as with a broad or stub nib strong colours look best.
+But it is not the colour, but the shape of the bottle that has prevented me from using the ink on a regular basis.

 Perle Noire - I recently received an email about this ink, a very saturated dark black with a very quick drying time.
 (Thanks.
 R. Carpena)